 Instructions

-- Preheat the oven to 350 F (175 C) and spray a square baking dish with cooking spray.
+- Preheat the oven to 350 and spray an 8-inch square baking dish with cooking spray.

-- In a large mixing bowl, combine the oil, sugar, brown sugar, eggs, salt, cinnamon, ginger, cloves, and baking soda.
-Mix until fully combined, then add in the flour, carrots, nuts, and any other add-ins you are using.
-Mix until just combined.
-Pour it into your prepared baking dish and bake for 35-40 minutes, until a toothpick inserted comes out clean (a few crumbs are fine).
-Allow to cool for an hour before icing.
+- In a large mixing bowl, whisk together the oil, brown sugar, sugar, eggs, salt, cinnamon, ginger, cloves, and baking soda until fully combined.
+Add the flour, carrots, nuts, and any other mix-ins you are using.
+Stir until just combined.

-- While the cake cools, make the icing.
-In a mixing bowl, combine the softened cream cheese, butter, and vanilla.
-Using a hand mixer, beat together until combined and fluffy.
-Add in the confectioner’s sugar and salt and beat until fully incorporated.
-If the icing is too loose, add a bit more sugar.
-If the icing is too thick, add milk or water by the teaspoon.
+- In the bowl of stand mixer or using a hand mixer, combine the softened cream cheese, butter, and vanilla.
+Beat until combined and fluffy.
+Add the confectioner's sugar and salt and beat until fully incorporated.
+If the consistency is too loose, add a bit more sugar. if it's too thick, add a little bit of water or milk.

 - Once the cake is cooled, ice it.
 Pour the icing directly onto the cake in the pan and spread it evenly with a spatula or the back of a spoon.
-Top with garnish of your choice.
-I topped mine with more nuts.
+Top with chopped nuts or shredded coconut, if desired.

 Leave a Reply